nectar-cookbooks/minc-toolkit/README.md

 TO_DO List
 ==========

-The default behaviour should be to install a package from a repo ... if we know of a suitable one.
-Apparently, minc packages are available for Ubuntu.
+Support the "build from source" option for Debian and Ubuntu.